NagyD/SDLPoP/doc/Readme.txt

 * demo -- Run in demo mode: only the first two levels will be playable, and quotes from magazine reviews will be displayed.
 * record -- Start recording immediately.
 (See the Replays section.)
 * replay or a *.P1R filename -- Start replaying immediately.
 (See the Replays section.)
+* validate "replays/replay.p1r" -- Print out information about a replay file and quit.
+(See the Replays section.)
 * mod "Mod Name" -- Run with custom data files from the folder "mods/Mod Name/"
 * debug -- Enable debug cheats.
 * --version, -v -- Display SDLPoP version and quit.